ramgopalputta/A_Data_Curation_System_And_Predictive_Model_For_Unconfined_Concrete_Strength/README.md

 cycles.
 This information could help identify the most successful mixes and highlight any issues with mixes that have strength problems.

-Currently, DCE's approach for collecting and analyzing this data includes obtaining readymix concrete loads from the contractor, collecting cylindrical modeled specimens, and sending them to the labs for testing the unconfined concrete strength for 56 days.
+Currently, DCE's approach for collecting and analyzing this data includes obtaining ready mix concrete loads from the contractor, collecting cylindrical modeled specimens, and sending them to the labs for testing the unconfined concrete strength for 56 days.
 The results of these tests are then sent to the DCE's shared drive, where the engineers review them manually, and make decisions accordingly.
 Despite collecting a vast dataset of field concrete samples for unconfined